erikdubois/Mint-Y-Colora-Theme/README.md

 ##4.
 Renaming

-If all went well you will find the result in the following directory in your working folder
+If all went well you will find the result in the directory (you just downloaded) in the folder

     usr/share/themes   NOT /usr/share/themes !!